crisrom002/collider-descriptors-deformation-learning/README.md

 ```
 python -m pip install -r requirements.txt
 ```
+The default ```bpy``` dependency may require a specific Python version.
+In that case, you need to change to compatible bpy / Python versions to complete successfully.

 At this point, the Python environment is ready to run all the training and visualization scripts.
 Now we need some data to work with.

 ## Datasets